tiredniko/tiredniko-Auhydis-Development-of-an-Innovative-Dispenser-for-Hygiene/README.md

 4. **Run the Application**

-   Instructions on how to start or run the project (e.g., local server setup).
+   Instructions on how to start or run the project (Cloudflare).

 ## Usage

 1. **Access the Web Interface**

-   Open your web browser and navigate to the local server URL (e.g., `http://localhost:8000`).
+   Open your web browser and navigate to the local server URL (e.g., `Cloudflare (setting up late)`).

 2. **Interact with the Vending Machine**